-- (a) In General.
-Service is made by the party, attorney of record, or any other person acting under the attorney of record's direction by executing a certificate of service containing the following information: - (1) the day and manner of service; - (2) the person or entity served; and - (3) the method of service employed, e.g., in person, by mail, or by electronic or other means. - (b) Attaching the Certificate of Service.
-The certificate of service must be attached to the end of any original document, including an appendix, and to any copies of that document. - (c) Amending the Certificate of Service.
-The certificate of service may be amended or supplied to the court at any time unless doing so would result in material prejudice to the substantial rights of any party.
+(a) In General.
+When a certificate of service is required pursuant to RCFC 5(d)(1)(B), service is made by the party, attorney of record, or any other person acting under the attorney of record's direction by executing a certificate of service containing the following information:

+- (1) the day and manner of service; - (2) the person or entity served; and - (3) the method of service employed, e.g., in person, by mail, or by electronic or other means. - (b) Certificate of Service.
+The certificate of service must be attached to the end of any original filing or filed within a reasonable time after service. - (c) Amending the Certificate of Service.
+The certificate of service may be amended at any time unless doing so would result in material prejudice to the substantial rights of any party.

 (As revised and reissued May 1, 2002; as renumbered Nov.
 15, 2007; as amended Nov.
-3, 2008.)
+3, 2008, July 31, 2023.)